orthopedic surgery

 preparing for your child’s surgery

-Most orthopedic surgeries are performed on an outpatient basis, meaning that the patient goes home the same day.
+Most orthopedic surgeries are performed on an outpatient basis, meaning that the patient goes home the same day as their surgery.
 Some complex procedures, however, require a hospital stay.
-These can include surgeries to correct scoliosis or a traumatic injury, for example.
+These can include surgeries to correct scoliosis or a traumatic injury.

 Whenever possible, pediatric orthopedic surgeons at Dayton Children’s use minimally invasive techniques to repair fractured bones and treat sports-related injuries, such as ligament tears.
 These procedures are performed through tiny incisions instead of one large opening.
 Because the incisions are small, patients tend to have quicker recovery times and less discomfort than with conventional surgery—all with the same benefits.

-Please visit our preparing for surgery page to get helpful tips, learn what to eat and drink, learn where to park and much more.
+Please visit our "preparing for surgery" web page to get helpful tips, learn what to eat and drink, learn where to park on the day of surgery and much more.

 what should I do before the day of surgery?